Disclosure: This post may contain affiliate links. Please see our full disclaimer to learn more.

 - Polygamy isn’t legal.

-- LGBTIQ+ marriages are legal.
+- LGBTQIA+ marriages are legal.

 - Blood tests aren’t needed to get a marriage license.